redhat-appstudio-qe/perf-monitoring/README.md

 This is a monitoring setup for when we run Load/Performance Tests on AppStudio

-Runs Prometheus, Pushgateway Grafana and Exporter which communicates with each other to gather and display metrics which are captured during StoneSoup Performance/Load Tests
+Runs Prometheus, Pushgateway Grafana and Ingester which communicates with each other to gather and display metrics which are captured during StoneSoup Performance/Load Tests

 Depends upon [concurency-controller](https://github.com/redhat-appstudio-qe/concurency-controller)